 What will the legal costs be?

-If you are using a solicitor to help with your divorce, they will charge you for their time.
-The cost can vary considerably depending on the complexity of your case and the seniority of the solicitor.
-Typically, the legal fees for an uncomplicated and uncontested divorce which is not international and does not involve children or financial issues will start at £999, in addition to the court fees above.
+If you use a solicitor to help with your divorce, they will charge you for their time.
+The cost can vary considerably depending on your case’s complexity and the solicitor’s seniority.
+Typically, the legal fees for an uncomplicated and uncontested divorce which is not international and does not involve children or financial issues, will start at £999, in addition to the court fees above.

 The legal costs associated with dealing with the financial issues or the child arrangements vary considerably depending on how much you and your spouse can agree between you.
 For example, the fee for preparing a consent order for a financial settlement that you’ve both agreed on could start at £750 (plus VAT and the court fee).
 Complex divorces – including where there are overseas assets or a family business to share out – could cost £20,000 or more if the negotiations go all the way to a contested final court hearing.

-Most solicitors charge an hourly rate but some solicitors charge a fixed fee for certain services, such as the divorce process or assisting you with your Form E (the financial document required in financial proceedings).
-Fixed fees can be appealing as the total legal cost will stay the same no matter what happens but there may be some additional costs on top of the fixed fee so make sure you know what is included at the outset.
+Most solicitors charge an hourly rate, but some solicitors charge a fixed fee for certain services, such as the divorce process or assisting you with your Form E (the financial document required in financial proceedings).
+Fixed fees can be appealing as the total legal cost will stay the same no matter what happens, but there may be additional costs on top of the fixed fee, so make sure you know what is included at the outset.

 What about the costs of mediation?

 Mediation is generally cheaper than litigation (and quicker) and improves communication between the parties allowing for an amicable and stress-free divorce.
-Our specialist mediators charge from £510+ VAT for a 90-minute session.
+Our specialist mediators’ charges start from £510+ VAT for a 90-minute session.

-If you issue proceedings (financial or child arrangements) then you will first need to attend a family mediation information and assessment meeting (MIAMs).
+If you issue proceedings (financial or child arrangements), then you will first need to attend a family mediation information and assessment meeting (MIAM).
 This is a court requirement.